 The acquisition, use, and parking of utility vehicles at Missouri State University is limited to University departments and University contractors with a valid business need as determined by the appropriate academic/administrative officer.
 Those departments or contractors operating utility vehicles are expected to comply with all provisions of this document.

 Operation of utility vehicles is restricted to University employees and students designated by their respective Department Head, and University contractors designated by the appropriate University authority.
 Each department shall maintain a current list of approved operators, with corresponding certification authorizing use of utility vehicles.

 All users of utility vehicles are to view the Missouri State University Utility Cart Safety video.
 A confirmation will be signed by the prospective driver that the training has occurred and is understood.
-A copy will be forwarded to the Safety & Transportation Department to serve as an authorization for the individual to drive a utility vehicle on campus.
+A copy will be forwarded to the Safety and Transportation Department to serve as an authorization for the individual to drive a utility vehicle on campus.
 A copy of the authorization is to be held by the respective department office and the individual certified to drive these vehicles.
 (See attached sample.)

 - Safety and Protection:

 - General – Utility vehicles shall not be operated in a manner that may endanger occupants or nearby individuals and property.

 - Traffic Laws and Defensive Driving – Operators shall operate utility vehicles in compliance with all University traffic and parking rules.
 Additionally, operators shall operate utility vehicles in a safe and responsible manner with due regard for the driving conditions.
 When on a city street, operators shall operate the vehicle in compliance with all applicable state and municipal driving codes.